 Janda, Jan-Oliver and Busch, Markus and Kuck, Fabian and Porfenenko, Mikhail and Merkl, Rainer (2012) CLIPS-1D: Analysis of multiple sequence alignments to deduce for residue-positions a role in catalysis, ligand-binding, or protein structure.
 BMC Bioinformatics 13, p.
 55.

-One aim of the in silico characterization of proteins is to identify all residue-positions, which are crucial for function or structure.
+Background One aim of the in silico characterization of proteins is to identify all residue-positions, which are crucial for function or structure.
 Several sequence-based algorithms exist, which predict functionally important sites.
-However, with respect to sequence information, many functionally and structurally important sites are hard to distinguish and consequently a large number of incorrectly predicted functional sites have to be expected.
-This is why we were interested to design a new classifier that differentiates between functionally and structurally important sites and to assess its performance on representative datasets.
+However, with respect to sequence information, many functionally and structurally important sites are hard to distinguish and consequently a large number of ...

 |Projects:||Open Access Publizieren (DFG)|